How Do Your Masturbation Habits Stack up to Everyone Else’s?

 "Most people have the odd struggle balancing the pros of monogamy (history, soul mate connection, love, comfort, kids, support) with the cons (having to say no to temptation because just because you're in love doesn't mean you don't find others attractive)," Cox says.
 "A rich fantasy life can offer the solution to keeping everyone happy."

-Speaking of keeping happy, other popular fantasies include viewing/reading erotica and thoughts involving BDSM and role play.prev
+Speaking of keeping happy, other popular fantasies include viewing/reading erotica and thoughts involving BDSM and role play.